 Introduction to Open Data

-Open Research Data is data that is freely accessible and can be re-used and is a more and more important area of Open Science.
-If data are made available, free of technical, financial and legal barriers, this improves traceability, increases efficiency and enables better quality assurance.
-Currently, research data are often still inaccessible, stored on USB sticks and private storage media.
-When research results are published to a wider audience with comprehensive documentation, it is easier to check them for robustness and to reproduce or replicate them.
-Open Research Data therefore contribute to strengthening the trust in science.
+Open Research Data is freely accessible data that can be reused.
+It represents an increasingly important area of Open Science.
+When data is made available without technical, financial, and legal barriers, this improves traceability, increases efficiency, and enables better quality assurance.
+Currently, research data is often still inaccessible, as it is stored on USB sticks and private storage media.
+When research results are made available to a wider audience with comprehensive documentation, it is easier to verify their robustness and reproduce or replicate them.
+Open Research Data therefore helps to strengthen trust in science.

 Making research data available is gradually becoming standard practice; it is also a central element in reproducible research.
 It should be accompanied by systematic research data management, which also offers many practical advantages for day-to-day research.
 Furthermore, research organisations are increasingly demanding that researchers compile data management plans that give information on how they make their research data available.
 Since research data often have to be disclosed later in the research process anyway, for example when a journal requires it, opening up your own data right from the start makes sense.